 Categories

 Open to the public

-Welcoming visitors, the lifeboats are open to the public to inspect.
-Members of the team of volunteer guides will be happy to explain the activities of the RNLI and give you a tour of both the Falmouth inshore lifeboat and the much larger Falmouth all-weather lifeboat.
+Members of the team of volunteer guides will happily explain the activities of the RNLI and give you a tour of both the Falmouth inshore and all-weather lifeboats.

+Categories